The team at the Pediatric Intensive Care Unit provide a number of specialized programs.

 Pediatric specialized transport has evolved since it’s inception 20 years ago, and plays an integral role in Saskatchewan’s pediatric critical care delivery.
 With broader geographic access and advancements in skills and technology, our pediatric specialized transport team is able to extend timely critical care into rural and remote communities.

-To deliver the highest quality care, our research for this program focuses on patient outcome metrics, and scoring systems that assess severity of illness.
+To deliver the highest quality care, our research for this program focuses on patient outcome metrics, scoring systems that assess severity of illness and virtual triaging.

 Remote Presence Telehealth